awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/component-environment-variables.md

 The version of the [Greengrass nucleus component](greengrass-nucleus-component.md) that runs on this Greengrass core device\.

 `AWS_GG_NUCLEUS_DOMAIN_SOCKET_FILEPATH_FOR_COMPONENT`
 The path to the IPC socket that components use to communicate with the AWS IoT Greengrass Core software\.
-For more information, see [Use the AWS IoT Device SDK for interprocess communication \(IPC\)Use interprocess communication \(IPC\)](interprocess-communication.md)\.
+For more information, see [Use the AWS IoT Device SDK to communicate with the Greengrass nucleus, other components, and AWS IoT CoreCommunicate with the Greengrass nucleus, other components, and AWS IoT Core](interprocess-communication.md)\.

 `SVCUID`
 The secret token that components use to connect to the IPC socket and communicate with the AWS IoT Greengrass Core software\.
-For more information, see [Use the AWS IoT Device SDK for interprocess communication \(IPC\)Use interprocess communication \(IPC\)](interprocess-communication.md)\.
+For more information, see [Use the AWS IoT Device SDK to communicate with the Greengrass nucleus, other components, and AWS IoT CoreCommunicate with the Greengrass nucleus, other components, and AWS IoT Core](interprocess-communication.md)\.

 `AWS_CONTAINER_AUTHORIZATION_TOKEN`
 The secret token that components use to retrieve credentials from the [token exchange service component](token-exchange-service-component.md)\.